rtrevill/Back-end-API-for-Ecommerce/README.md

 # Back-end API for Ecommerce

+### Link to GitHub repository: https://github.com/rtrevill/Back-end-API-for-Ecommerce

+### Link to walkthrough video: https://drive.google.com/file/d/12hlyZZcYELu8DS8zoNKGwh5ONUG128bL/view

 ## The Task

 The task that this app address is to produce a back-end only app that receives requests through a server.

-The requests, which are to simulate interactions with a front end user are to access, and modify data being stored in a database by using Node.js, mySql2 and Sequelize.
+The requests, which are to simulate interactions with a front end user are to access, create, delete and modify data being stored in a database by using Node.js, mySql2 and Sequelize.

 ## User Story